-- ★ The move-in process has been streamlined, and a new curbside check-in allows for greater physical distancing. - → Furniture in common areas has been reconfigured to promote physical distancing.
-Enhanced and increased cleaning procedures will be used in common areas, and kits of cleaning supplies will be available to students. - ★ A block of on-campus isolation rooms is reserved for students who test positive for COVID-19 and need to isolate.
+- ★ The move-in process has been streamlined, and a new curbside check-in allows for greater physical distancing. - + Furniture in common areas has been reconfigured to promote physical distancing.
+Enhanced and increased cleaning procedures will be used in common areas, and cleaning supplies will be available in area offices. - ★ A block of on-campus isolation rooms is reserved for students who test positive for COVID-19 and need to isolate.